 It can be.
 Remember that a dog’s senses of smell are thousands of times more powerful than ours.
 Just like we can be overpowered by a smell that is unpleasant or too strong your dog can too.
 If something smells too strong for you, it is likely too strong for your pet and can cause irritation.
 Start slowly with subtle scents.

 Studies in humans have found that the scents of certain essential oils may help ease anxiety, improve sleep, and increase alertness.
 But when it comes to dogs, the research remains scant.
 So, is aromatherapy safe for your pup?
-Here are four things to keep in mind before dabbling in doggie aromatherapy.
+Here are five things to keep in mind before dabbling in doggie aromatherapy.

 Did you know your dog’s sense of smell is up to 10,000 times stronger than your own?
 Because of this, you should never use undiluted essential oils on your pup, says Judy Morgan, DVM, a veterinarian certified in acupuncture and food therapy for dogs.
 It’s best to stick to dog-friendly products from reputable sources, which will already be formulated to accommodate your pup’s olfactory prowess.
 If you can’t find the scent you’re looking for, you can dilute essential oils on your own but use caution since they can be dangerous if not diluted properly.
 The exact ratio for dilution will depend on the oil, but a good starting point is 1 drop of essential oil to 20 drops of a carrier oil like coconut or olive oil, says Morgan.